mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 - ❌ Have to repeat all that work if we change the mesh or proportions of the barrel
 - ❌ Have to repeat all that work for other throwable props, e.g. a crate, cardboard box etc.

 What tool can we use to do this?
-What if we declare a relative-to-our-barrel transform at design-time?
+We can declare a relative-to-our-barrel transform at design-time!
 We tell Unreal: "Hey, when this barrel moves in sequencer make sure to place the hand IK controls exactly here".
-Much like with our prior attachment example we are declaring a transform on the mesh that is ideal for placing our hands on.
+Much like with our attachment example we are declaring a transform on the mesh that is ideal for placing our hands on.
 Hence the naming convention `Socket.Grip.Primary` and `Socket.Grip.Secondary` for the main & off hand respectively.

 ![Barrel grip sockets]({{ '/assets/images/posts/static-mesh-sockets/barrel-grip-sockets.png' | relative_url }})